 The aim of the director ID regime is to better track directors and their relationships between individuals and entities, in an effort to identify high-risk individuals and crack down on illegal activities such as phoenixing.

-Under the director ID regime, directors must apply for their own director ID (as they need to verify their own identity), and must apply for a director ID before their appointment.
+Under the director ID regime, directors appointed must apply for a director ID before their appointment.2 Directors must apply for their own director ID (as they need to verify their own identity).
 There is no application cost.